Prenatal development - Overview

 Prenatal growth

-The developing organism within the womb depends on energy and nutrients to grow.
-As growth in size occurs, developing structures become more intricate in detail and sophisticated in function (World Health Organization [WHO], 2006, p.
-2).
-Metabolism changes in pregnancy not only accommodate the energy needs of the developing organism, they also support the extra demands for energy a pregnant person experiences.
 Dr. Brandy Wicklow, associate professor in the Department of Pediatrics and Child Health, University of Manitoba, clinical investigator with the Children’s Hospital Research Institute of Manitoba and pediatric endocrinologist, explains the general principles of metabolism in the next video.

 Why is knowledge about healthy, balanced nutrition and healthy body weight important for people of childbearing age?

-A baby’s size at birth can be an indicator of earlier prenatal experiences.
+So, the offspring’s size at birth can be an indicator of earlier prenatal experiences.
 In 2014 across Canada (excluding Quebec), 9.1 out of 100 singleton births were considered small for gestational age and 10.2 out of 100 singleton births were considered large for gestational age (Public Health Agency of Canada, 2017b).
-In the next video, Dr. Maggie Morris, professor, Department of Obstetrics, Gynecology and Reproductive Sciences, University of Manitoba, explains what these fetal growth terms mean and when they may indicate suboptimal development.

 The following chart provides a summary of useful fetal growth terms discussed by Maggie Morris.